lammps/lammps/doc/src/pair_mliap.rst

 """""""""""

 Pair style *mliap* provides a general interface to families of machine-learning interatomic potentials.
 It allows separate definitions of the interatomic potential functional form (*model*) and the geometric quantities that characterize the atomic positions (*descriptor*).

 By defining *model* and *descriptor* separately, it is possible to use many different models with a given descriptor, or many different descriptors with a given model.
 The pair style currently supports only *sna* and *so3* descriptor styles, but it is straightforward to add new descriptor styles.
-By using the *unified* pair style, it is possible to define a Python model that combines functionalities of both *model* and *descriptor*.
+By using the *unified* keyword, it is possible to define a Python model that combines functionalities of both *model* and *descriptor*.

 The SNAP descriptor style *sna* is the same as that used by :doc:`pair_style snap <pair_snap>`, including the linear, quadratic, and